Statistics for Corpus Linguists

 \[ P(A) = \lim_{n\to\infty} \frac{n(A)}{n}. \tag{2}\]

-Example 1 In the FrameNet data, we can use relative frequencies to estimate the probability that an element is a core element, i.e., unique and essential to a frame.
+Example 1 (Relative frequency) In the genitive data, we can use relative frequencies to estimate the probability that possession is indicated using the of or s genitive, respectively.

 mutate(rel_freq = n/sum(n))